All Israel

 explainer

-Eli Feldstein, an IDF spokesman attends the funeral of Yehuda Dimentman, in Homesh, in the West Bank, on December 17, 2021.
+Eli Feldstein, an IDF spokesman attends the funeral of Yehuda Dimentman, in Homesh, in the West Bank, on Dec 17, 2021.
 Photo by Sraya Diamant/Flash90

 The prosecution of Eli Feldstein, a spokesman working for the Prime Minister’s Office (PMO), on the suspicion of leaking sensitive material to a foreign newspaper, has been the eye of a media storm for weeks now.

 The story fittingly began with a news story, published in the German Bild newspaper in September.
-The report was based on a note, initially said to have been authored by Hamas leader Yahya Sinwar, that listed recommendations regarding the terror group's negotiating strategy.
+The report was based on a note, initially said to have been authored by former Hamas leader Yahya Sinwar, that listed recommendations regarding the terror group's negotiating strategy.

 According to information later cleared for publication by an Israeli court, Feldstein then met face-to-face with the intelligence soldier when doubts about the news report began to emerge.